 5 Easy Ways to Improve Employee Cybersecurity Around the Holidays

-All businesses are susceptible to cybercrime, but especially for companies with remote workforces, the holidays present an additional challenge in ensuring that employee cybersecurity remains strong.
-As of August 2023, over 10% of all workers in the U.S. were entirely remote, with an even larger percentage adopting hybrid schedules.
-This shift in work environments, while beneficial in some ways, has created new vulnerabilities as remote workers are increasingly targeted by cybercriminals.
+As of August 2023, over 10% of all workers in the U.S. were entirely remote.
+An even larger percentage adopted hybrid schedules.
+This shift in work environments has created new vulnerabilities as remote workers are increasingly targeted by cybercriminals.
 According to a study by Barracuda Networks, 46% of businesses experienced a cybersecurity incident within the first two months of shifting to remote work.

 1: Improve employee cybersecurity by educating employees on how to protect card data